 ‘GrowBoat - By Night’ will be sailing in Berlin

+The ‘GrowBoat - By Night’ will be sailing in Berlin on June 13th, 2024.
+Hosted by Admiral Media, AVOW and Kayzen.

-GrowBoat, hosted by Admiral Media is thrilled to announce the inaugural edition of 'GrowBoat - By Night' set to sail on the Berlin Spree on June 13, 2024.BERLIN, GERMANY, May 14, 2024 /EINPresswire.com/ -- GrowBoat, in collaboration with Admiral Media, Kayzen, and AVOW, is thrilled to announce the inaugural edition of 'GrowBoat - By Night' set to sail on the Berlin Spree on June 13, 2024.
+Admiral Media, Kayzen, and AVOW, are thrilled to announce the inaugural edition of 'GrowBoat - By Night' set to sail on the Berlin Spree on June 13, 2024.BERLIN, GERMANY, May 14, 2024 /EINPresswire.com/ -- GrowBoat, in collaboration with Admiral Media, Kayzen, and AVOW, is thrilled to announce the inaugural edition of 'GrowBoat - By Night' set to sail on the Berlin Spree on June 13, 2024.

 This exclusive event targets high-level marketing decision-makers, offering a unique opportunity to network in a luxurious, intimate setting with limited seats.